Uncover the future of SPARC Emulation with Charon SSP.

 Who Still Uses Legacy Applications?

 From the public sector to private enterprises, legacy applications are used in different sectors.
-Below are six examples that illustrate the complexities and consequences of continuing with legacy applications.
+Below are a few examples that briefly discuss its use cases.

 Types of Legacy Applications